Course web address:

 developed based on a priori bounds of system uncertainty, are applicable to

-systems with smaller levels of uncertainty, methods of adaptive control can
+systems with smaller levels of uncertainty, methods of adaptive

-methods of adaptive control, and their limitations.
+state-of-the-art design methods of adaptive control, and their limitations.

 Topics:Parametric models.
-Parameter
+Parameter identifiers and

-identifiers and algorithms: SPR-Lyapunov, gradient, least-squares.
-Persistence
+algorithms: SPR-Lyapunov, gradient, least-squares.
+Persistence of excitation.

-of excitation.
 Adaptive observers.
 Certainty equivalence principle.
-Model
+Model reference adaptive control.
+Indirect adaptive control:

-polynomial approach, LQR.
-Robustification: parameter drift, leakage,
+pole placement, polynomial approach, LQR.
+Robustification:

-projection, dead-zone, dynamic normalization.
-Adaptive nonlinear control:
+parameter drift, leakage, projection, dead-zone, dynamic normalization.

-tuning functions and modular design.
+Adaptive nonlinear control: tuning functions and modular design.
 Extremum seeking.